PyLink/PyLink/RELNOTES.md

 - Renamed methods in log, utils, conf to snake case. [issue#523](https://github.com/GLolol/PyLink/issues/523)
 - Remove `structures.DeprecatedAttributesObject`; it's vastly inefficient for what it accomplishes
 - clientbot: removed unreliable pre-/WHO join bursting with `userhost-in-names`
+- API change: `kick` and `kill` command funcitons now raise `NotImplementedError` when not supported by a protocol
+- relay, utils: remove remaining references to deprecated `irc.proto`

 # PyLink 2.0-alpha2 (2018-01-16)
 This release includes all changes from 1.2.2-dev, plus the following: